How to Process Photos That Used a Flash

 crop the photocrop the photocrop the photo

 And honestly, I love this crop.
 So I’d probably be done at this point, but for the sake of learning, let’s just grab the Spot Removal Tool and paint over the umbrella in the corner.
-You want to make sure that you paint over the entire thing with the inner of your brush.
+You want to make sure that you paint over the entire thing with the inner circle of your brush.

 using the Spot Removal Toolusing the Spot Removal Toolusing the Spot Removal Tool